This page documents some of my work over the years, chronologically ordered (latest work towards the top).

 (2013 - 2014) The application of Digital Storytelling in learning contexts is a relatively new field of research within Technology-Enhanced Learning.
 While mobile Digital Storytelling and thus the use of mobile multi-touch devices offer great single user experiences, there are some limitations concerning the actual physical collaboration using these devices, mainly due to the relatively small display size.
 Larger multi-touch screens, for instance interactive tabletops, hold the potential to overcome such space limitations and provide opportunities for a comfortable co-located collaboration.
 The combination of mobile digital stories generated by learners together with interactive tabletops provides an innovative area for co-located collaboration and co-creation.

-In my bachelor thesis, titled Exploring new interaction mechanisms to support information sharing and collaboration using large multi-touch displays, I evaluated the usage of Natural User Interface (NUI) and Tangible User Interface (TUI) design principles within the context of interactive co-located collaboration in technology-enhanced learning activities.
+In my bachelor thesis I evaluated the usage of Natural User Interface (NUI) and Tangible User Interface (TUI) design principles within the context of interactive co-located collaboration in technology-enhanced learning activities.
 For this purpose, I implemented an interactive tabletop application for the Samsung SUR40 with Microsoft PixelSense, using a storyboard-like user interface design approach to support share and remix scenarios within the context of collaborative mobile Digital Storytelling.

 (2014) The JUXTALEARN project at Linnaeus University's research group CeLeKT aimed to explore interactive in-situ display applications to facilitate new ways of video-based activities around digital displays with the objective to support curiosity and engagement throughout learner communities.
 A developed public display video application presents contextual information as well as quizzes related to video content.
 Additionally, the application displays the results of the answered quizzes.
 The public displays and their displayed applications are located in schools, making them easily accessible to pupils and students.
 Those are provided with a mobile application in order to participate in the quizzes and to interact with the overall system.

-With Maximilian Müller, Alisa Sotenko, Dr. Aris Alissandrakis, Dr. Nuno Otero, and Prof. Marcelo Milrad
+With Maximilian Müller, Alisa Sotenko, Dr. Aris Alissandrakis, Dr. Nuno Otero, and Prof. Dr. Marcelo Milrad

 (2012) Within a group project in the fifth term of my bachelor studies, we built a robot that is capable of mapping an unexplored area based on a tile grid.
 The project is to be considered a prototype for a territory-exploration robot on the one hand, while investigating the possibilities and constraints of the LEGO Mindstorms education set on the other.